isurudevj/roger/README.md

 # Approach

+### Step 1
 AWS cloudformation will be used to create resources, in this case will SQS Queue in AWS.<br>

+### Step 2
 Chalice will be used to code and deploy python based serverless app. <br>

+### Step 3
 It will also take of plumbing between AWS API Gateway and AWS Lambda and required IAM roles and policies. <br>

+### Step 4 (Optional)
+Use spring boot based microservice which is running in your local dev set up to consume messages from SQS.
+For facebook chatbots I can highly recommend [messenger4j](https://github.com/messenger4j/messenger4j). <br>

+Or you can go completely serverless by using Event sourcing for SQS with AWS Lambda. !!!

 # Two steps for you